-In summary, the residential market has a 2+- month supply with median sale price escalating steadily in the past ten years to \$315,000, while there is a 13+- month supply of vacant land with a median sale price of \$90,000 in 2018 increasing to \$115,000 in 2019.
-There is a 1+- month supply of multifamily properties with an average list to sale price ratio of 99% and an average sold price of \$180.05/SF.
-Existing commercial properties have an 18+- month supply.
+In summary, there is an under supply of residential properties with average sale price escalating to \$520,000, and an under supply of vacant land with average sale price increasing each year.
+There is an undersupply of commercial land and existing commercial properties.
 The market area is in a growth cycle, with real estate expanding due to strong demand and increasing development in the past 5 years, however the forecast calls for stabilization in the next 4+ years.
-The long-term impacts of the COVID-19 pandemic are unknown currently; however real estate sales have been strong.
+The long-term impacts of the COVID-19 pandemic are unknown; however, the current high inflation rate and increasing interest rates may have a negative effect on the market overall.